Shaharajahfer/Python-Assignment-of-Analystt.ai/README.md

 ## Part 2
 With the Product URL received in the above case, hit each URL, and add below items:
-• Description
+- Description
-• ASIN
+- ASIN
-• Product Description
+- Product Description
-• Manufacturer
+- Manufacturer

-Need to hit around 200 product URL’s and fetch various information.
-The entire data needs to be exported in a csv format You are free to use third party packages for scraping Avoid using third party packages or APIs which give direct data Share the github link of the deploy
+The entire data needs to be exported in a csv format